Disadus/disadus-permissions/readme.md

 ### Setup

-To setup `disadus-permissions` you can create a `PermissionsManager` by passing in a `mongodb.MongoClient`
+To set up `disadus-permissions` you can create a `PermissionsManager` by passing in a `mongodb.MongoClient`

 ```ts
 import { MongoClient } from 'mongodb';